 Invasive Meningococcal Disease

-Though rare in the U.S., there have been outbreaks of IMD in the New York City.
+Though rare in the U.S., there have been outbreaks of invasive meningococcal disease in New York City.

 Symptoms